 To be eligible to vote in Minnesota, you must:

 In Minnesota, you can pre-register at least 20 days before Election Day.
 After the 20-day deadline, you must register at your polling place on Election Day.
 Once you are registered, you will receive a postcard with your voting information, and your name will appear on the list of pre-registered voters at your polling place.

 To register at the polling place on Election Day, you must have authorized proof of residence:

 If you are in the military or living overseas, see the Secretary of State's link for military and overseas voter services .

-Absentee ballots are available as a PDF download from the Minnesota Secretary of State's office or by clicking the link below.
+Absentee ballot applications are available as a PDF download from the Minnesota Secretary of State's office or by clicking the link below.

 If you have a permanent disability, contact the City Clerk's Office to learn about how to apply to receive an absentee ballot application on an ongoing basis.

 Visit the Secretary of State's web site for more information about absentee ballots , including links to an absentee ballot application.